 Never Lock Yourself into Working With One Car Dealer

-Have you ever decided to buy something—furniture, an appliance, even clothing—but walked out of the store thinking “I can get that same item in another store for less”?
+Have you ever decided to buy something?furniture, an appliance, even clothing?but walked out of the store thinking ?I can get that same item in another store for less??

-Why is it then that so often we don’t shop around when buying a car?
+Why is it then that so often we don?t shop around when buying a car?
 I can think of a few valid sounding reasons:

-• We don’t feel qualified to make the purchase so we throw ourselves on the mercy of the dealer
+• We don?t feel qualified to make the purchase so we throw ourselves on the mercy of the dealer

-• We think, “it’s the same car; all dealers charge mostly the same price”—then hope we’re right!
+• We think, ?it?s the same car; all dealers charge mostly the same price??then hope we?re right!

-• We’re overwhelmed and thankful for anyone who will step in and make it easy for us
+• We?re overwhelmed and thankful for anyone who will step in and make it easy for us

-• Your friend Fred bought his car at this dealership and they took care of him, so they’ll take care of you
+• Your friend Fred bought his car at this dealership and they took care of him, so they?ll take care of you

-• You need a car now and don’t have time to shop
+• You need a car now and don?t have time to shop

 • You just want to get it over with so you can get on with your life